ArnaoutLab/diversity/README.md

 <img src='images/fig2_thumbnail.png' width='350'>

+We will refer to Community 3 and Community 4 interchangeably as Dataset 2a and Dataset 2b, respectively.
 The datasets now each contain a set of animals in which each animal appears only once.
 We consider phylogenetic similarity (approximated roughly, for purposes of this example).
 Dataset 2a consists entirely of birds, so all entries in the similarity matrix are close to $1$:

 ```python
 labels_2a = ["owl", "swan", "duck", "eagle", "turkey", "dodo", "dove", "fowl", "flamingo"]